Men We Reaped

 Men We Reaped is a memoir by the African-American writer Jesmyn Ward.
 The book was published by Bloomsbury in 2013.
-The memoir focuses on Ward's own personal history and the deaths of five Black men in her life over a four-year span between 2000 to 2004.
+The memoir focuses on Ward's own personal history and the deaths of five Black men in her life over a four-year span between 2000 and 2004.
 Men We Reaped won the Heartland Prize for non-fiction, and was nominated for the National Book Critics Circle Award for Autobiography and the Hurston/Wright Legacy Award for Nonfiction.

 Source of the title

-The book’s title comes from a Harriet Tubman quotation, on the occasion of the unsuccessful assault of the all-Black 54th Massachusetts Volunteer Infantry upon the Confederate forces at Fort Wagner during the American Civil War: "We saw the lightning and that was the guns; We heard the thunder and that was the big guns; We heard the rain falling and that was the blood falling; and when we came to get in the crops, it was dead men that we reaped."
+The book's title comes from a Harriet Tubman quotation, on the occasion of the unsuccessful assault of the all-Black 54th Massachusetts Volunteer Infantry upon the Confederate forces at Fort Wagner during the American Civil War: "We saw the lightning and that was the guns; We heard the thunder and that was the big guns; We heard the rain falling and that was the blood falling; and when we came to get in the crops, it was dead men that we reaped."

 Synopsis

 Five men in Ward's life die in the space of four years.
-All are Black men between the ages of 19-32, including her brother, Joshua, killed by a white drunk driver.
+All are Black men between the ages of 19–32, including her brother, Joshua, killed by a white drunk driver.
 Though seemingly unconnected, Ward takes her readers on a journey—personal, familial and communal—showing how they were in reality bonded by identity and place, and how race, poverty, and gender predetermined the outcome of their lives.

 Ward was born in California when her mother was 18 and her father 20.
 She was born premature and was a sickly child, not expected to survive.
 Her family later moves to Mississippi, where her parents are from.
-Ward describes growing up in the poor, small towns of DeLisle and Pass Christian, where her family, like the community around them, experience a lack of opportunities, and an abundance of violence, including from the police, leading many to sink into abuse of drugs and alcohol.
-She also recounts how in her family, her mother raised her children on her own, due to infidelity and abandonment by her husband.
-Ward contrasts their lives, choices and experiences, and her own life zig-zagging between them: "What it meant to be a woman: working, dour, full of worry.
+Ward describes growing up in the poor, small towns of DeLisle and Pass Christian, where her family, like the community around them, experiences a lack of opportunities and an abundance of violence, including from the police, leading many to sink into abuse of drugs and alcohol.
+She also recounts how in her family, her mother raised her children on her own due to infidelity and abandonment by her husband.
+Ward contrasts their lives, choices, and experiences, and her own life zig-zagging between them: "What it meant to be a woman: working, dour, full of worry.
 What it meant to be a man: resentful, angry, wanting life to be everything but what it was."